Kanjuruhan Stadium disaster: Police

 On 28 October 2022, to provide security for the organizing of sporting events after the Kanjuruhan Stadium disaster, the police issued Chief on the National Police Decree No. 10/2022.
 The new regulation becomes effective on 4 November 2022.
 In the new regulation, uses of offensive weapons such as tear gases, smoke grenades, guns in securing the sporting events are forbidden, and police will no longer permitted to carry such weapons in sporting events.
-As replacement, the police only authorized the use of hand-to-hand martial arts and defensive tools such as riot shield and baton for securing the sporting events.
+As replacement, the police only authorized the use of hand-to-hand martial arts and defensive tools such as riot shields and batons for securing the sporting events.
 To deter any further pitch invasion events, defensive barricades will be installed in the stadium to separate the team supporters and pitch in all stadiums in Indonesia.
 The defensive barricades will also be erected in other designated protected areas inside and outside the stadium to ensure the safety of the team supporters, spectators, players, and officials.

 Abandoned leagues

 Several Provincial Liga 3 (third division; regional leagues) were annulled as a result of noncompliance of National Police Decree No. 10/2022.
 Per 1 January 2023, East Java and Yogyakarta 2022–2023 Liga 3 season were abandoned.

-Following PSSI's exco meeting which took place on 12 January 2023, rest of 2022–23 season of Liga 2 were abandoned.
+Following PSSI's exco meeting which took place on 12 January 2023, the rest of 2022–23 season of Liga 2 were abandoned.
 In general, the requests of the clubs, inadequate infrastructure, and police permits prevented the competition from being restarted.
 There were three statement points announced by PSSI that led to the abandonment of the league: